OAI/OpenAPI-Specification/proposals/2024-06-01-Self-Identification-and-Bundling.md

 The various streaming formats do not state how to resolve links among the parts, as noted in [RFC 9512 YAML Media Type §3.2](https://www.rfc-editor.org/rfc/rfc9512.html#name-yaml-streams), which makes an explicit analogy to `application/json-seq` for this behavior.

 A `self` field that is a relative URI-reference would be resolved against the document location just as all Reference Object and similar URIs are resolved in OAS 3.1.
-A relative reference within a stream would resolve against the URL of the entire stream; however it is probably better to either RECOMMEND or require (MUST) resolving `self` to an absolute-URI when bundling into a stream for maximum predictability.
+A relative reference within a stream would resolve against the URL of the entire stream; however it is probably better to either RECOMMEND or require (MUST) resolving `self` to an absolute URI when bundling into a stream for maximum predictability.

 ## Detailed design